The Integration Library

 Electronic Resources and Databases

-Faculty and students in the School of Psychology are engaged in ongoing research and writing projects.
-In an effort to provide you with the flavor of our research, we are posting an array of publications by and about our faculty and students.
+Faculty and students in the School of Psychology are engaged in ongoing research and writing projects related to the integration of psychology and theology.
+For an introduction to the flavor of our research, see the list of integrative faculty publications below, or click on the Sorenson and Travis Award tabs (above) for award-winning integrative papers by our students.

 Randall Lehmann Sorenson Scholarship

-This scholarship honors Fuller School of Psychology graduate, Randall Lehmann Sorenson (1954-2005) who modeled for the evangelical community creative integration of faith convictions and psychological practice.
-This scholarship will be awarded to the student submitting the best essay written on the integration theology and psychology.
-The awardee will be selected by the integration committee.
-The awardee will be announced at the student's graduation banquet.
-The student will need to be present to receive the award and in order to give a summary of the essay.
-The scholarship amount is $350.
+This scholarship honors Fuller School of Psychology graduate, Randall Lehmann Sorenson (1954–2005) who modeled for the evangelical community creative integration of faith convictions and psychological practice.
+This scholarship will be awarded to the student submitting the best essay written on the integration of theology and psychology.
+The scholarship amount is $500.

 Dr. Randall Lehmann Sorenson, 51, Rosemead Professor of Psychology and licensed psychologist, died Friday morning, January 21, 2005.
 Randy was a brilliant scholar and clinician, a much loved colleague, teacher, and mentor, a devoted husband and father, and a faithful Christian.
 Randy had been an annually contracted, part-time faculty member in Rosemead for 13 years and served as a clinical supervisor in the Biola Counseling Center for 8 years prior.
 So Randy had been an integral part of the Rosemead graduate training program for over 20 years.
 Due to his part-time appointment, Randy may not be known by very many within the wider Biola community; however, he presented a very strong voice for integration of faith and field across the psychological scholarly community.